MaansAndersson/GM-PIC/README.md

 # GM-PIC

 ## Install
-As this is an developing library we assume a "development mode"
+As this is an developing library we assume a "development mode" and reccomend to use the virtual enviorment

 ```python3 -m venv Plasma-PEPSC```

 activate the virtual env

 ```source .Plasma-PEPSC/bin/activate ```

 install library with pip

 ```python3 -m pip install -e . ```

 ## Example